Best BGMI Controller for Android India 2026: Grip and Gamepad

 The process is the same for every controller in this article.
 Gamesir, 8Bitdo, Redgear, and the grip models all follow the same six steps.

 1. Charge the controller first.
 Most ship with about 30% battery.
-A dead controller halfway through pairing is the number one cause of “I bought this and it does not work” returns on Amazon India.
+A dead controller halfway through pairing is the number one cause of “I bought this and it doesn’t work” returns on Amazon India.

 2. Put the controller in pairing mode.
 For Gamesir, hold the home button for three seconds until the LED flashes.
 For 8Bitdo, hold Start plus Y until the four lights sweep.
 For Redgear, slide the power switch to the pairing position.
 Check the booklet in the box.